PaavoT/Getting-and-Cleaning-Data-Course-Project/README.md

 ## **Activity labels** into data frame 'activity_labels'

-**Activity labels** are found in the file "features_info.txt" and they serve as mapping from numeric codes (1-6) to text information.
+**Activity labels** are found in the file "activity_labels.txt" and they serve as mapping from numeric codes (1-6) to text information (laying, sitting, standing, walking, walking downstairs, or walking upstairs).
 The numeric code is used in files "y_train.txt" and "y_test.txt".

-**Action:** Subjects are read from "features_info.txt" and are used in the next step.
+**Action:** Activity labels are read from "activity_labels.txt" and are used in the next step.

 ## **Activity** into data frame 'y_both'